ipbes/indigo/docs/guide/admin.rst

 The Admin Area
 ==============

-Indigo has a backend Admin area that lets adminstrator users control some internal settings of how Indigo works.
+Indigo has a backend Admin area that lets administrator users control some internal settings of how Indigo works.
 Only adminstrator (staff) users have access to this area.

 Logging In
 ----------

 To log into the Admin area:

 1. Log into Indigo
 2. Click your name in the top-right corner
 3. Click **Site Settings**